Updated August 13, 2019

 You will likely need to provide abundant fresh bedding such as straw or wood shavings, especially on longer journeys.
 The material that the residents are standing or laying on top of must be safe for them, provide adequate nonslip traction, and not be easily chewed up by curious or nervous travelers!

 Depending on the length of the transport, you will likely need to provide water to the animals.
 While it may seem like leaving bowls or tubs of water down for the duration of the trip is the best way to make sure they have access to water, often doing so creates a huge mess from water spilling.
-This can create an unsafe environment by causing traction issues for larger animals (including large birds such as turkeys and large breed chickens).
+This can create an unsafe environment by causing traction issues for larger animals (including large birds such as Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. and Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens).
 It could also create a scenario where the animals end up with empty water containers and soaked bedding for the remainder of the trip.
 Another thing to consider is that even if you were to find a spill-proof way to provide water for the duration of the trip, quite often animals in moving vehicles will not drink, meaning you could arrive with dehydrated travelers despite the fact that they had access to water.
 A good solution is to plan to stop at predetermined intervals to offer the animals water and give them a reasonable amount of time to drink and relax in a stationary vehicle.

 If you decide to use safe restraints for residents during transit, ensure that they are checked and rechecked regularly throughout the trip to prevent any possibility of a resident injuring themself or the restraint causing unintentional harm during travel.
 It is almost never safe to restrain animals being transported in a trailer or other set-up where you cannot easily watch and quickly remove the restraints if needed, as they can become tangled and seriously injure themselves.